 Can Nicotinamide Riboside Improve Liver Function?

-Non-alcoholic fatty liver disease (NAFLD) is a serious disorder that can lead to sclerosis of the liver.
+Non-alcoholic fatty liver disease (NAFLD) is a serious disorder that can lead to sclerosis of the liver can cause liver failure.
 The liver has more mitochondria than any other tissue in the body.
-Since NR is touted to help the mitochondria work better, might this supplement help people with NAFLD?
+Since NR is trumpeted to help the mitochondria work better, might this supplement help people with NAFLD?
 Well, a mouse study has suggested it might but human evidence is lacking.

 Can Nicotinamide Riboside Support Healthy Weight Loss

-In one study -which is basically a test tube experiment – researchers treated mouse and human cells with nicotinamide riboside and noticed it increased enzymes (called sirtuin enzymes) involved in burning fat.
+In one study -a test tube experiment – researchers treated mouse and human cells with nicotinamide riboside and noticed it increased enzymes (called sirtuin enzymes) involved in burning fat.
 The researchers also fed male mice a high-fat diet while giving them nicotinamide riboside -or nothing – to see what happened.